PE and Sports Premium

 PE and Sports Funding at Roby Park Primary School

-Roby Park Primary School’s allocation for the year 2018-2019 is anticipated to be £17680.
-Further information about how we are using our PE and Sport Premium can be found below:
+Roby Park Primary School’s allocation for the year 2019-20 is £17520.
+Further information below explains how we are using our PE and Sport Premium.
+Check back later in the year to see the impact of our actions!